NORTHERN LIGHTS The Arts and Crafts from the lakes to the borders

 Stamina

-Please note that some of our tours can involve a fair amount of walking, sometimes across uneven ground, without the opportunity to sit down for at least half an hour.
-Please contact us if you would like more information.
+Please note that most of our tours involve a large amount of walking, across uneven ground and often without the opportunity to sit down for at least half an hour.
+We ask that clients inform us if they have difficulties before booking to avoid any issues whilst on tour.